-If you think you have heard this story, read it again.
+If you think you have heard this story, appease me, and reread it.

-Why would Hashem do this?
+Why would the Father do this?
 Oh, not the heart part, the evil spirit part?
 What happened to this king who not only received a brand new heart but also prophesied?
 He was the most handsome man in all the kingdom, but God looks on the heart, not the outward appearance.

-This king not only had been anointed by Samuel, he had the whole package, looks, honor, wealth, and esteem until he lost it all, even his head…what happened for God to become so angry with him?
+This king not only was anointed by Samuel, but he also had the whole package, looks, honor, wealth, and esteem until he lost it all, even his head.
+What happened for the Father to become so angry with him?
 He had something I see a lot of today.

 He was a man pleaser.
 He sought the honor and approval of man over The Father of Lights.

 Most everyone has read about David and Goliath.
 Even before this defeat of the giant, Saul was disobeying HaShem and not listening to Samuel the prophet, but it is the jealousy and envy of David that destroys him.
 Have you ever been jealous of someone?
-Ever desire a man’s wife?
+Ever desired another man’s wife?
 Another mans anointing, gifts, and talents?
 Ever crave something that wasn’t yours?
-Ever covet someone’s wealth, talents, or status?

 Saul had lost his anointing and didn’t even realize it.
 Oh, the fear of even typing that last sentence bothers me.
-How many of us, like Saul, continue wearing our soiled wedding garments smiling all the way to the church house oblivious of our condition?
+How many of us, like Saul, continue wearing our soiled wedding garments smiling all the way to the assembly oblivious of our condition?
 I said Saul continued on, but the spirit of YAH had left him!
-By the time we get to chapter 18 Saul knows what’s up.
+By the time we get to chapter (18), Saul knows what’s up.

-1 Samuel 18:12 says, “Saul was afraid of David because the LORD was with David but had departed from Saul” NIV.
+(1 Samuel 18:12) “Saul was afraid of David because the LORD was with David but had departed from Saul.”

-David, a shepherd boy of about 16 years of age, doesn’t even blink or think one second that his Father will not help him destroy Goliath.
-And after he cuts off his head using Goliath’s own sword, David carries his head on a pole.
+David, a shepherd boy of about sixteen years of age, doesn’t even blink or think one second that his Father will not help him destroy, Goliath.
+And after he cuts off his head, using Goliath’s own sword, David carries his head on a pole.
 The people now are looking at David.
 Saul with all his glory is no longer getting the attention from men that he loved.

 The spotlight isn’t always glamorous.
-Many times after speaking to congregations I am approached with hugs, tears, and accolades of how well I brought the message.
+Many times after speaking at assemblies, I am approached with hugs, tears, and accolades of how well I brought the message.
 One minute they want to make you a king, the next minute they want to crucify you.
 But when you are victorious, then they want a dance.

 “When the victorious Israelite army was returning home after David had killed the Philistine, women from all the towns of Israel came out to meet King Saul.
 They sang and danced for joy with tambourines and cymbals.
 This was their song: “Saul has killed his thousands, and David his ten thousands!”
 This made Saul very angry.
 “What’s this?” he said.
 “They credit David with ten thousands and me with only thousands.
 Next, they’ll be making him their king!”
-1 Samuel 18:6-8 NLT.
+(1 Samuel 18:6-8).

 Did you catch the insecurities in this man?
 He is fearful of losing something he has already lost.
-He had already lost the favor of the Lord Adonai when he disobeyed Samuel’s instructions from God on a number of things.
+He had already lost the favor of the Father when he disobeyed Samuel’s instructions from God.
 He had already lost the new heart that the Father had given him in one day.

 I believe a most wicked form of jealousy entered Saul when David took the head off of that giant.

-David wouldn’t touch Yahweh’s anointed, not even with his lips.
-He had many opportunities but he resisted.
-So the interesting thing about this story and the thing that made me say wow is–Saul’s very root of jealousy and bitterness and fear of losing his people and his crown started with the head of Goliath and it is the very same way this king would die!
+David wouldn’t touch God’s anointed, not even with his lips.
+He had many opportunities, but he resisted.
+So the interesting thing about this story and the thing that made me say “wow” is–Saul’s very root of jealousy, bitterness, and fear of losing his people and his crown started with the head of Goliath.
+It is the very same way this king would die!

 Photograph by Jeff Manning